-Los Angeles might be known for more well known neighborhoods like Beverly Hills or Hollywood, but downtown LA is weaved in the history of the city.
+Los Angeles might be known for more well known neighborhoods like Beverly Hills or Hollywood, but downtown Los Angeles is weaved in the history of the city.

 The area now has a much more hip vibe and spending an afternoon in downtown LA is a great way to get to see this lesser visited part of Los Angeles.